lecturio/workflows/README.md

 Review cherry-pick changes.
 If merge is ok - they are ready for commit.

 ### Conflict
 Resolving of conflicts - use `git add` or `git rm`.
-When conflict is resoved move to `git cherry-pick --continue`.
+When conflict is resolved move to `git cherry-pick --continue`.

 Use `git status` to review modified files.
 Abort - restart goal.